ImparaAI/checkers-prediction/readme.md

 There are two endpoints: `/train` and `/predict`.
 These can be used to retrain the AI and predict the best move for a given board state.
 If no training has yet occurred, the AI will predict a random move.

-This was built to work in conjunction with the [web app](https://github.com/ImparaAI/checkers-web) and can easily be run in a Kubernetes cluster as defined [here](https://github.com/ImparaAI/checkers-kubernetes).
+This was built to work in conjunction with the [web app](https://github.com/ImparaAI/checkers-web) and can easily be run in a Kubernetes cluster [here](https://github.com/ImparaAI/checkers-kubernetes).

 # Routes